 A few verses later, the author of Deuteronomy says that this command is so important that it should be repeated constantly, hung as a pendant from our foreheads, even inscribed on our doorposts.
-Hence the mezuzahs in the Jerusalem hotel, and the phylactery boxes that pious Jews strap to their forearms and foreheads, even to this day, as they pray at Jerusalem’s western wall.
+Hence the mezuzahs in the Jerusalem hotel, and the phylactery boxes containing the same text which pious Jews strap to their forearms and foreheads, even to this day, as they pray at Jerusalem’s western wall.

 So the Lord Jesus was not doing anything particularly new when he underlined this famous verse as the most important commandment.
 True, he did connect this with a verse from Leviticus 19:18 “you shall love your neighbor as yourself.”
 It may be, though, that another rabbi paired these two commandments before him.